Letterbook/FEP/fep/07d7/fep-07d7.md

 A `web+activitypub:` link MAY encapsulate an intent for an activity to be performed on or with the linked object.
 For example, a pre-assembled link could be used to directly Follow an actor or to Announce an object.
 An encapsulated intent MUST be represented by appending a query string to the target URI.
 It's possible that the target URI already includes a query string.
 In this case, to encapsulate an intent, the intent MUST append a new query parameter to the existing query string.
 A `web+activitypub:` link MUST NOT encapsulate more than one intent.

 Including an encapsulated intent is OPTIONAL.
-The creator of the intent should keep in mind that the home server MAY support intents, but does not have to.
-Also keep in mind that the home server MUST provide a mechanism for the user to confirm or decline to perform the intended action.
+Responding to the intent is also OPTIONAL.
+The creator of the intent should keep in mind that the handler MAY support intents, but does not have to.
+Also keep in mind that the handler MUST provide a mechanism for the user to confirm or decline to perform the intended action.
 The use or purpose of the `web+activitypub:` link MUST NOT require that the intended activity is actually performed.

 The format of the query parameter to encapsulate an intent is `intent=<activity>` where `<activity>` is any of the following activities described by the [Activity Streams vocabulary][ActivityVocabulary].
 The activity string SHOULD be all lowercase.
 It's permissible to use any casing.
 But, there are many systems in the wild which might intercept or preprocess the URIs in a `web+activitypub:` link, and not all of those will respect the original casing.